 These projects were followed by a string of other projects within the Sydney metropolitan area, at a time when there was no legislation to facilitate such projects.
-As a consequence, the common law, combined with contractual arrangements, were relied upon to give effect to the complex arrangements among the owners of the various component use areas in the projects.
+As a consequence, the common law, combined with contractual arrangements, was relied upon to give effect to the complex arrangements among the owners of the various component use areas in the projects.
 The principal contractual arrangements included easements, restrictions as to use, covenants and umbrella management agreements.

-The problem with these types of contractual arrangements is that the umbrella management agreements are personal agreements between the original owners of the land who enter into the agreements.
-In the event that a parcel of land is transferred, then it is essential for the outgoing owner to obtain a deed of covenant to join the incoming owner to the arrangements.
-Although mechanisms are put in place to try to ensure that this occurs, there is always a high degree of uncertainty as to whether new owners will adopt the established management arrangements.
+The problem with these types of contractual arrangements is that the umbrella management agreements are personal and do not run with the land.
+Therefore, a deed of covenant to join an incoming owner to the arrangements is necessary.
+Although mechanisms are put in place to try to ensure that this occurs, there is always a degree of uncertainty as to whether new owners will adopt the established management arrangements.

 The latest and probably the most complex of this type of development in Australia was the King Street Wharf development in Sydney.
 This involved nine tower buildings on the foreshore of Darling Harbour with a diverse mixture of uses and common basement area.
 It also involved a mixture of private and public uses and public roads being located above the basements.
+To make things even more difficult it was partly under leasehold title and partly under freehold title.
 This particular project had the benefit of the strata management statement mechanisms that were introduced to the strata titles legislation in 1992.
 However, it was so complex that a contractually based umbrella management agreement also had to be put in place to regulate the common components and equipment for the future stages of the project.

-3 Stratum Subdivisions
+5. About Stratum Subdivisions

-Stratum subdivisions are similar to conventional land subdivisions in the sense that they do not result in the creation of a body corporate.
+Stratum subdivisions are similar to conventional land subdivisions in the sense that they do not result in the creation of common property or a body corporate.
 The main difference is that they define the boundaries of lots with reference to different levels above and below standard height datum.
 They are used to create lots that separately define different component use areas within a building.
 This allows the various areas to be separately owned without the owner being involved in a body corporate structure.
 However, a particular component use area (e.g. residential apartments) can be further subdivided by means of a strata plan.
 For all practical purposes, the body corporate in the strata scheme then becomes the owner of the subdivided lot.
-The following diagram illustrates a stratum subdivision with a strata management statement -
+The following diagram illustrates a stratum subdivision with a strata management statement-